xvxx/phetch/README.md

     </a>
 </p>

 `phetch` is a terminal gopher client designed for quick keyboard navigation.
-It is the spiritual success to [GILD](https://github.com/dvkt/gild).
+It is the spiritual successor to [GILD](https://github.com/dvkt/gild).

 ## features